 It is a long way to walk, but yet a short way to talk.
-It is just one wonderful Saturday Night at the Pioneer Square.
+It is just one wonderful Pioneer Square Saturday Night.
 It’s an old neighborhood, still, it attracts people to visit.
 It fulls of history.
 It is not too crowded, yet not empty.
 It is full of lights and colors.
 Many cars and people cruise by; from American’s made by to European’s made by; from a classy to a trashy.
 It is amazing what can happen in a split second.

 People laugh and people cry; Car speeding up and car stopping aside.
 First block full of entertainment.
 Next block full of dead silence.
 Still, I feel inspired and alive.
 What is it going to be?
 Could it be her?
 The wind breeze through her smooths untouchable face and blows her black long straight hair.
 The way she walks and moves so confidently noticed.
 Almost so confident makes her looks like a female lion aiming its next target suddenly and slowly.
 Or could it be the hotdog?